yunjey/stargan/README.md

 <br/>

 ## Acknowledgement
-This work was mainly done while the first author did a research intership at [Clova AI Research, NAVER](https://clova.ai/en/research/research-area-detail.html?id=0).
+This work was mainly done while the first author did a research internship at [Clova AI Research, NAVER](https://clova.ai/en/research/research-area-detail.html?id=0).
 We thank all the researchers at NAVER, especially Donghyun Kwak, for insightful discussions.